SheplX/Todo-Full-Stack-Deployment-GitOps/README.md

 ![vault](./screenshots/vault.png)

-- Setting up the PKI secrets engine with a custom role to generate dynamic certificates for a custom domain, in my case i added `todo.com` as a custom domain. - this role is configured with a custom service account authorized with PKI to request the certificates with the issuer.
+- Setting up the PKI secrets engine with a custom role to generate dynamic certificates for a custom domain, in my case I added `todo.com` as a custom domain. - this role is configured with a custom service account authorized with PKI to request the certificates with the issuer.

 ![vault-1](./screenshots/vault-1.png)